How our SRA investigations solicitors can help

 There are certain limited circumstances when it can be successfully argued that the proceedings should be held in private.

-Hickman & Rose are acting in the SRA’s biggest ever intervention of a law firm.
-In recent years our lawyers have achieved significant success for clients including:
+Hickman & Rose has acted in many of the SRA’s biggest investigations.
+In recent years our lawyers have achieved significant successes for clients including:

 • A partner and head of department of a well known law firm accused of misappropriating a substantial sum from a client account.
 This matter was settled without the case being referred to the Tribunal.